qgates/tailwind-generator/README.md

 npm install
 ```

-Source files for processing reside in src/ (tailwind.js and styles.css).
-The generator will use them to generate the output css.
+Source files for processing reside in src/ (`tailwind.js` and `styles.css`).
+You'll want to modify these files; the generator will use them to generate the output css.

 ## Configuration